henrysky/astroNN/docs/source/neuralnets/layers.rst

 ----------------------------------------------------------

 `TimeDistributedMeanVar` is a layer designed to be used with Bayesian Neural Network with Dropout Variational Inference.
+`TimeDistributedMeanVar` should be used with `BayesianRepeatVector` in general.
 The advantage of `TimeDistributedMeanVar` layer is you can copy the data and calculate the mean and variance on GPU (if any) when you are doing dropout variational inference.